 Note: Robustness: OLS estimates of regressing change in number of rallies in a polling station neighborhood from before the marches (pre 20 April 1932) to after (post 20 April 1932) on log of distance to Nazi marches (17 and 20 April 1932).
 We include demographic and street controls in the regression.
-Sample only contains polling stations in whose neighborhood at least one rally took place.
-Standard errors clustered at polling station level in brackets.
+Robust standard errors in brackets.